-A Facebook status or tweet might be the most efficient way to get the news out, but it's not the most personal.
+A Facebook, Instagram or Twitter post might be the most efficient way to announce your engagement, but it's not the most personal.
 You know which friends and family members would appreciate to hear the news directly from you.
 Plus, it's likely that older family members (like your grandparents) don't have Facebook or Snapchat accounts and could miss the message altogether.

 Change your relationship status in minutes or months—it's up to you.

 Once you get engaged or tie the knot, it's up to you and your new spouse to decide when to change your relationship status or last name on your social media sites.
 For some couples, this can be a very important moment; for others, it's no big deal.
 So if and when you're ready to make the change, go for it.

 Post engagement ring pics (everyone can't wait to see!), but keep the nitty-gritty details to yourself.

 No one needs to know about cost and carat.

 After you post your "engaged" status, your friends and family will be dying to find out what the ring looks like, so indulge them with a photo (you may want to prep with a manicure first).
 It's not bragging to share a pic with the exciting news.
 Leave out the other details, because how much it cost isn't anyone else's business—the point is that it symbolizes the commitment you're making.
 Everyone's going to be checking out your hand for the first few months anyway, so make it easy for friends and family to admire from afar.

 Enjoy your day and stay off your phone while still keeping everyone updated.